 - Poor nutrition

-To get your breast-feeding relationship with your infant off to its best start — and to avoid complications like mastitis — consider meeting with a lactation consultant.
+To get your breast-feeding relationship with your infant off to its best start — and to avoid complications such as mastitis — consider meeting with a lactation consultant.
 A lactation consultant can give you tips and provide invaluable advice for proper breast-feeding techniques.

 Minimize your chances of getting mastitis by following these tips: